victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 # Fit the full pipeline
 # This means we perform the steps laid out above
 # First we fit the vectorizer,
-# and then feed the output of that into the fit function of the model
+# And then feed the output of that into the fit function of the model

 pipeline.fit(X_train, y_train)